 Area of academic expertise - outline

 To date, Linda has combined programme development and teaching related commitments with ‘professional’ publication requests; contributing case studies/articles for professional bodies such as the Joint Information Systems Committee (JISC), Advance HE (formerly the Higher Education Academy), Learn Direct Scotland and Education Scotland (formerly Learning and Teaching Scotland) as well as providing a ‘showcase presentation’ at a Direct Learn (online) conference to a global audience.
-Additionally, Linda has undertaken personal (unpublished) research in the areas of online pedagogy (as part of a M.Ed degree with a focus on technology enhanced learning), co-mentoring and the design and implementation of digital media assets.
+Additionally, Linda has undertaken personal (unpublished) research in the areas of online pedagogy (as part of an MEd degree with a focus on technology enhanced learning), co-mentoring and the design and implementation of digital media assets.

 Desired research direction